 A base or foundation is recommended for most installations.
 Provide a level surface strong enough to support the unit.
-See Dimension and Weights chapter for dimensions and weights.
+See Dimension (figure 18) and Weights (Table 10).
 A flexible (isolated) concrete foundation or footings at each loading point will reduce transmission of vibration.
 Install anchor bolts in the concrete to secure the unit.